 This is a film about two women in love, and directed by a female.
 And this is cinema at its most universal.
 It will move you regardless of whether you are a male or a female, Spanish or British, progressive or conservative, or anything else.
 This is the real-life tale of two humans being who fell in love and took draconian measures in order in order to remain together, against all odds.

-Elisa (Natalia de Molina) first met Marcela (Greta Fernandez) on the first day of school in 1898.
-They were immediately fascinated by each other.
-Their tender affection gradually developed into a full-on homosexual relation.
-Marcela’s parents intervened and sent Marcela away to a boarding school in Madrid for three years.
-The two women, however, resumed their romance as soon as Marcela returned.
-The residents of the parish of Couso too realised that their shared more than a friendship.
-Elisa was branded a “marimacho”, and the couple became increasingly despised and isolated.
+Elisa (Natalia de Molina) first meets Marcela (Greta Fernandez) on the first day of school in 1898.
+They are immediately fascinated with each other.
+Their tender affection gradually develops into a full-on homosexual relation.
+Marcela’s parents intervene and send Marcela away to a boarding school in Madrid for three years.
+The two women, however, resume their romance as soon as Marcela returns.
+The residents of the parish of Couso too realise that their share more than a friendship.
+Elisa is branded a “marimacho”, and the couple become increasingly despised and isolated.

 The countryside of Galicia in Northeastern Spain is depicted in abundant and accurate detail.
 The stone houses and bridges, the octopuses, the accordion, the Celtic dresses are all present.
 Plus the film deals with the subject of emigration (Elisa and Marcela want to emigrate to Argentina).
 Galicia is the region of Spain most closely associated with emigration.
 Half a million Galicians currently live abroad (a quarter of the population of the region).
 My father is one of such emigrants.
 The only thing that’s strangely and entirely absent from the film is the local language Galician.
 Elisa and Marcela is entirely spoken in Castilian.
 Neither my father nor my late grandparents spoke such language.